-Colin has been actively involved with the PM Society for many years, assisting with the Digital Awards in particular.
-He is currently Commercial Director at MMR International, a full-service market research agency whose proprietary digital listening & analytics software unlocks key insights to help clients make informed business decisions and to answer their big questions.
+Colin has been actively involved with the PM Society for over a decade, assisting with the Digital Awards in particular and now leading our Digital Interest Group, spanning activities across education, content, events and awards.
+He is currently Global Digital Channel Manager at GSK.
 Colin has spent more than 20 years in the industry gaining extensive experience in digital marketing, operational & project management, marketing and market research.
 Previous employers include PharmiWeb Solutions, Boehringer Ingelheim, Taylor-Nelson Sofres and IMS Health.
 He is also a committed, if perennially disappointed, Tottenham Hotspur fan!

 The PM Society Committee